 “They don’t follow a rule book because there are no rules — they are writing it as they go.”

-While pure no rules creativity may be a tiny and valuable part of these businesses.
-The bulk of the operations that deliver products and services need detailed systems and procedures.
+One accepts that pure "no rules" creativity is a valuable and essential part of these businesses but it is a tiny fraction of the overall organization.
+The bulk of their operations that deliver products and services need detailed systems and procedures.

 Algorithmic vs. Heuristic Work

-Andrew states correctly that in the “industrial age economy, most jobs were algorithmic.
-A standard 9 to 5.
-There was always a guideline or a formula or a manual that could be followed.”
+Andrew correctly states that in the “industrial age economy, most jobs were algorithmic.
+A standard '9 to 5'.
+There was always a guideline, a formula, or a manual that could be followed.”

 “However, this model is changing.
 Algorithmic work is increasingly becoming outsourced to countries where well-trained employees can produce the same kind of results for a fraction of the price.